 We are a welcoming, loving, inviting community in Largo, FL, and we thank you for taking the time to learn more about us.
 Saint Dunstan’s is an Anglican parish, which means that we express our faith in historic and traditional ways.
 But that doesn’t mean everything we do is the same, or that we do things the same way our parents did.
-We offer three distinct services, each of which retains the core of traditional faith and worship but with their own unique style.
+We offer two Sunday services, each of which retains the core of traditional faith and worship.

-On most Sundays, all three of our services are led by Fr.
+On most Sundays, both of our services are led by Fr.
 Michael, who serves as our pastor or rector.
-He’s assisted by two other priests, Fr.
-Chuck and Fr.
-Dan, as well as by our three deacons, Dcn.
+He’s assisted by three other priests, Fr.
+Chuck, Fr.
+Dan, and Fr.
+Luis, as well as by our three deacons, Dcn.
 Bill, Dcn.
 Karen, and Dcn.
-Luis.
+LJ.
 But it takes more than clergy to make a church function, so when you come to St. Dunstan’s you’ll find all kinds of people running around doing all different sorts of things.
-There’s a definite energy to the place, especially at the more heavily attended 9:00a and 11:00a services, and we’d love for you to come be a part of it.
+There’s a definite energy to the place, especially at the more heavily attended 10:30a service, and we’d love for you to come be a part of it.

 What matters most to us here at St. Dunstan’s, besides the obvious, is each other.
 We are community and family focused.
 What you’ll find here is a bunch of people who enjoy each other, care about each other, and what to welcome others into our fellowship and fun.
 We also care deeply about our faith, our Scripture, and the transformative power of God’s love for this world and for our lives.
 To find out more about what we believe, follow this link.